dejan2609/harshadranganathan.github.io/_posts/2018-11-25-kubernetes-minikube-windows-setup.md

 [Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

-Minikube can be installed in multiple operating systems (Linux, MacOS & Windows) and supports multiple drivers ([VirtualBox](https://www.virtualbox.org/), [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) in case of Windows).
+Minikube can be installed in multiple operating systems (Linux, MacOS & Windows) and supports multiple drivers ([VirtualBox](https://www.virtualbox.org/), [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/), [Docker](https://www.docker.com/) in case of Windows).

 We are going to look at Windows setup of Minikube using both VirtualBox & Hyper-V drivers.

-If you have [Docker](https://www.docker.com/) in your local system then you would have enabled Hyper-V. In that case, it makes sense to make use of Hyper-V driver instead of VirtualBox as the latter doesn't work with Hyper-V enabled.

-So, in such a case if you choose VirtualBox as your driver you might end up toggling Hyper-V and restarting your system based on whether you want to use Docker or VirtualBox for Kubernetes.

 ## Install Chocolatey